 The next – and possibly the most confusing aspect of the process is targeting.

-Google gives the following targeting method recommendations:
+Google provides the following targeting method recommendations:

 The gist of YouTube is that you have the opportunity to get in front of so many people.
 So, oftentimes, we simply want to go with large branding parameters to get the most exposure.